 I then calibrate the model to analyze the quantitative implications of similarity-weighted memory.
 My simulations confirm the qualitative properties of beliefs and asset prices discussed above.
-In addition, the objective risk premium is realistically high if the agent learns from a realistic number of past observations (30-100 years of data),2 and can even become negative if the agent is very optimistic (Greenwood and Hanson, 2013; Cassella and Gulen, 2018).
+In addition, the objective risk premium is high if the agent learns from a realistic number of past observations (30-100 years of data),2 and can even become negative during times of extremly high sentiment (Greenwood and Hanson, 2013; Cassella and Gulen, 2018).
 The real risk-free rate is low and does not vary much, as is consistent with data.

 Peak-end memory.
 I briefly show that my framework can be used to analyze further selective memory biases.
 I consider a peak-end memory distortion that captures the higher memorability of extreme observations as well as observations that are similar to today's realization (Kahneman, 2000).
-The experience effects literature highlights the persistent
+The experience effects literature highlights the persistent influence of extreme experiences on risk taking (Malmendier and Nagel, 2011), inflation ex-